Updating this Post: I have completed my book of Holocaust fiction short stories .

 Once I started to ‘put flesh’, as it were, to the characters that I had created to vicariously represent the historical truth, it started to change for me personally.

-If I had written about the little toddler (I did not) I would have needed to do him historical justice, capturing at least some measure of the experience with which he had been so needlessly and cruelly confronted.
+If I had written about the little toddler (I did not) I would have needed to do him historical justice.
+To capture, at least, some measure of the experience with which he had been so needlessly and cruelly confronted.

 The reality test